What is a College of Paramedics?

 - sharing statistical information about the profession

-A college is directed by a council or board of directors, consisting of professionals (elected by their peers), as well as members of the public (appointed by the Lieutenant Governor of Ontario).
+A College of Paramedics is directed by a council or board of directors, consisting of professionals (elected by their peers), as well as members of the public (appointed by the Lieutenant Governor of Ontario).

-In order to perform its duties, a College is required to have the following committees which are composed of a combination of registered practitioners from the health profession and the public:
+In order to perform its duties, a College of Paramedics is required to have the following committees which are composed of a combination of registered practitioners from the health profession and the public:

 - Executive Committee